Digitalized solutions for future healthcare (DigiHealth)

 Read more here

-FIBROSIS DISEASOME is a profiling area in the Molecular and environmental basis for lifelong health strategic research focus area of the University of Oulu.
-It is funded by specific funding instrument of the Academy of Finland to strengthen the universities´ research profiles in Finland.
+UBIQUITOUS WIRELESS SENSOR SYSTEMS is a profiling area in the Digital solutions in sensing and interactions strategic research focus area of the University of Oulu.
+This area is funded by the Academy of Finland to strengthen the research profiles of universities in Finland.